Operation Auca: First visit

-On January 6, after the missionaries had spent several days of waiting and shouting basic Huaorani phrases into the jungle, the first Huaorani visitors arrived.
+On January 6, after the missionaries had spent several days of waiting and shouting basic Waorani phrases into the jungle, the first Waorani visitors arrived.
 A young man and two women emerged on the opposite river bank around 11:15 a.m., and soon joined the missionaries at their encampment.
 The younger of the two women had come against the wishes of her family, and the man, named Nankiwi, who was romantically interested in her, followed.
 The older woman (about thirty years old) acted as a self-appointed chaperone.
 The men gave them several gifts, including a model plane, and the visitors soon relaxed and began conversing freely, apparently not realizing that the men's language skills were weak.
 Nankiwi, whom the missionaries nicknamed "George", showed interest in their aircraft, so Saint took off with him aboard.
 They first completed a circuit around the camp, but Nankiwi appeared eager for a second trip, so they flew toward Terminal City.
 Upon reaching a familiar clearing, Nankiwi recognized his neighbors, and leaning out of the plane, wildly waved and shouted to them.
 Later that afternoon, the younger woman became restless, and though the missionaries offered their visitors sleeping quarters, Nankiwi and the young woman left the beach with little explanation.
 The older woman apparently had more interest in conversing with the missionaries, and remained there most of the night.

-After seeing Nankiwi in the plane, a small group of Huaorani decided to make the trip to Palm Beach, and left the following morning, January 7.
+After seeing Nankiwi in the plane, a small group of Waorani decided to make the trip to Palm Beach, and left the following morning, January 7.
 On the way, they encountered Nankiwi and the girl, returning unescorted.
 The girl's brother, Nampa, was furious at this, and to defuse the situation and divert attention from himself, Nankiwi claimed that the foreigners had attacked them on the beach, and in their haste to flee, they had been separated from their chaperone.
 Gikita, a senior member of the group whose experience with outsiders had taught him that they could not be trusted, recommended that they kill the foreigners.
 The return of the older woman and her account of the friendliness of the missionaries was not enough to dissuade them, and they soon continued toward the beach.